Adsterra

 Worship

-While Brahma is revered, his worship is less prevalent than that of Vishnu and Shiva.
-The most famous temple dedicated to him is the Brahma Temple in Pushkar, Rajasthan.
+Unlike Vishnu and Shiva, Brahma is rarely worshipped independently.
+The most famous temple dedicated to him is in Pushkar, Rajasthan.

 Role in Scriptures